WPCA Chuckwagon Races

 Free Stage Entertainment

-Daily noon until midnight, stage times vary with each act.
+Noon until midnight every day of Stampede Week, stage times vary with each act.
 Free Stage Entertainment is free to enjoy with daily gate admission.

 Some staples include Spruce Meadows Prairie Dogs and Terrance B, Hypnotist, plus our spectacular fireworks performance.